 - You do not have a lot of time for comforting the DevOps department.
 You probably have enough to do even without taking the responsibility of the security for a new application.
 There are product owners who should take care of those kinds of things.
 The time that you invest in security should be spent as well as humanly possible.
 It does not make sense to explain basic security vulnerabilities and concepts to people creating and operating the application.
 You should be able to see the big picture of security postures in the company.

-If you invest time checking a single application’s security, you want to concentrate on the important, difficult, and interesting parts of potential threats.
+If you invest time checking a single application’s security, you want to concentrate on potential threats’ important, difficult, and interesting parts.
 Therefore, baseline security like a secure server configuration or up-to-date libraries should be the security standard.
-The correct usage of frameworks to prevent vulnerabilities like SQL Injections and Cross-Site-Scripting should not be something you need to check.
+In addition, the correct usage of frameworks to prevent vulnerabilities like SQL Injections and Cross-Site Scripting should not be something you need to check.
 Instead, you can use OWASP ZAP or your favorite tool to check for flaws in the application’s business logic.

 What Are The DevOps Team’s Requirements